frappe/erpnext_documentation/erpnext_documentation/www/docs/user/manual/en/setting-up/email/email-domain.md

 **What is my Email Domain?:** You might have purchased an Email service from your internet service provider or your IT services provider.
 For example, if you access your business mailbox with URL like http://mail.yourcompany.com, then yourcompany.com is your email domain.

 If you want to send and receive emails on your ERPNext account, you need to correctly setup an email domain.
-You may be using free mail services like Gmail or Yahoo.
+You may be using free mail services like GMail or Yahoo.
 In this case, you don't need to create a domain, instead select a service provider from the list.
-However, you might have to allow access to ERPNext for your Gmail account.
+However, you might have to allow access to ERPNext for your GMail account.

 ERPNext creates a template email domain using example.com for your reference.
 You should add your new domain if you want to use it in your ERPNext account.